civicrm/civicrm-setup/README.md

 * Guard: Check the system requirements (`$setup->checkRequirements()`) and inspect the resulting object.
 * Create the settings file (`$setup->installSettings()`).
 * Create the database schema (`$setup->installSchema()`).
-    * __Tip__: This will fill the database, bootstrap Civi, and perform first-run configuration.
+    * __Tip__: This will create the database tables, bootstrap Civi, and perform first-run configuration.

 For uninstallation, you can use the corresponding functions `$setup->removeSchema()` and `$setup->removeSettings()`.